It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 Go back to the top of the page

 The Neurofibromatosis (NF) Multidisciplinary Program at Riley Children’s Health offers unique treatments dedicated to providing excellent care for adult and pediatric patients with neurofibromatosis and schwannomatosis.
-As one of the few children’s hospitals in the nation with a multidisciplinary treatment program for NF, we can coordinate multiple services into one appointment for patients with either neurofibromatosis type 1 (NF1) or Neurofibromatosis type 2 (NF2.
+As one of the few children’s hospitals in the nation with a multidisciplinary treatment program for NF, we can coordinate multiple services into one appointment for patients with either neurofibromatosis type 1 (NF1) or neurofibromatosis type 2 (NF2).

 Neurofibromatosis affects everyone differently.
 It causes tumors to grow on nerves throughout the body and brain, affecting nearly every body part.
 It can develop in unexpected ways throughout one’s life.
 That is why we collaborate with different specialties throughout Riley Children’s Health and IU Health, including neuro-oncology, neurology, neurosurgery, genetics, ophthalmology, otolaryngology, orthopedic and pediatric surgery and neuropsychology.

-Diagnosisng Neurofibromatosis
+Diagnosing Neurofibromatosis

-Diagnosisng Neurofibromatosis
+Diagnosing Neurofibromatosis

 Only a physician can formally diagnose neurofibromatosis type 1, or NF1.
 To make a diagnosis of NF1, an individual must have two or more of the following: